XenMobile NetScaler Connector

 - In Events Enabled, enable this option if you want Secure Mobile Gateway to notify XenMobile when a device is blocked.
 This option is required if you are using Secure Mobile Gateway rules in any of your Device Manager Automated Actions.

-- Once the server is configured, click Test Connectivity to test the connection to the XenMobile Server.
+- After configuring the server, click Test Connectivity to test the connection to XenMobile.

 - When connectivity has been established, click Save.